 How to Stay Cool While Camping Without Electricity Camping is a simply awesome way to spend your vacations, allowing you to get back in touch with nature.
 It will do wonders to both your mind and body, revitalizing and refreshing them and teaching you new ways of survival.

 Tent camping in summer is really a great idea but it can be a real spoiler if you are unable to deal with the hot weather.
-And on top of that, if your camp has no electricity supply, it will leave you to wonder how to stay cool while camping without electricity.
+And on top of that, if your camp has no electricity supply, it will leave you wondering how to stay cool while camping without electricity.

 - 2 1.
 Choose the Right Tent: